Have courage to use your own reason July 19, 2011Posted by Ezra Resnick in Philosophy, Reason.

 Pybus argues that morality is not a set of socially or legally imposed rules, but a realization of attainable values that we ought to strive for.
 Morality is a matter of “evaluation and action intertwined,” where our moral evaluations commit us to actions, and our moral actions are an attempt to bring about what we regard as worthwhile.
 If saints and heroes have done something morally good, then we all ought to be like them.

 This does not mean that everyone must do exactly what they have done.
 It is not necessary (or desirable) for all soldiers to throw themselves on grenades or for all doctors to go to plague-ridden cities, and most of us will never find ourselves facing those specific dilemmas anyway.
-But if we think that certain acts of self-endangerment or self-sacrifice are good, we must believe that we too should be brave enough to perform self-endangering or self-sacrificing actions, in whatever way is appropriate to our own circumstances.
-Different things are more difficult for different people.
+But if we think that certain acts of self-endangerment or self-sacrifice are good, we must believe that we too ought to perform self-endangering or self-sacrificing actions, in whatever way is appropriate to our own circumstances.
+Different things are difficult for different people.
 By praising saints and heroes, we are actually praising certain dispositions or virtues — having the courage to do what is morally necessary.
 And that is required of everyone: someone who goes through life fulfilling only the most basic moral requirements can be faulted.
 “Keeping the basic rules is not enough.”

 Still, it might seem that an ethical system where every morally worthy deed is obligatory is somehow impoverished.
 Urmson fears that under such a system, the value of people’s most charitable and courageous acts is diminished, since they are reduced to mere fulfillment of demands.
 While we have no choice but to force compliance with the basic rules, free choice is generally better than constraint.
 It would be preferable for goodness to be encouraged rather than demanded, so that virtuous acts are done for their own sake and not from a desire to avoid condemnation.